seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 **DERBY**
 The Prince, my Lord, the Prince!
 Oh, succor him!
-He's close incompast with a world of odds!
+He's close encompassed with a world of odds!

 **KING EDWARD**
 Then will he win a world of honor too,